Kerrier District Council elections

 Kerrier was a non-metropolitan district in Cornwall, England.
 It was abolished on 1 April 2009 and replaced by Cornwall Council.

 Political control

-The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Political control of the council from 1973 until the council's abolition in 2009 was held by the following parties:
+The first election to the council was held in 1973, the council initially operating as a shadow authority before coming into its powers on 1 April 1974.
+Political control of the council from 1973 until its abolition in 2009 was held by the following parties: